Travel Therapy

 Travel builds our capacity to handle uncertainty, loss, and the unknown.
 Most importantly, it helps us reconnect with our values, strengths, and what makes you feel alive.
 When you return home, you can use those experiences to create a life aligned with the insights you’ve gained.

-• It varies, but we work together through a few distinct phases.
+It varies, but we work together through a few distinct phases and it’s all very flexible depending on what supports your journey.

+Then, we meet again often weeks or months later once you’re closer to leaving.
 While you’re on your trip, you’ll have prompts and journaling to support reflection and help you stay connected to your experience in an intentional way.
-If you’d like, we can also have a check-in session while you’re away.
+In addition, we can have a few check-in sessions while you’re traveling if it would be helpful.

 All you need is a desire for some kind of shift — in your environment, your perspective, or how you’re experiencing your life — and an openness to exploring new places, different ways of living, and other cultures.